cds-snc/canadalogin-user-selfservice-webapp/backend/README.md

 # Backend Application

-This is the FastAPI backend application for the GC Sign in proxy service.
+This is the FastAPI application for the GC Sign in back-end API.

 ## Running with Docker